cloudtruth/terraform-provider-cloudtruth/docs/resources/access_grant.md

 ### Required

 - `role` (String) The grant role: one of OWNER, ADMIN, CONTRIB, VIEWER.
-You must create an OWNER access grant to the target resource before creating any non-owner grants.
-If you are creating the owner and non-owner grants at the same time, use the 'depends_on' directive (with the non-owner grant depending on the owner grant) to ensure that the non-owner grant(s) is created after the owner grant is created.
+You must create an owner access grant to the target resource before creating any non-owner grants.
+If you are creating owner and non-owner grants at the same time, use the 'depends_on' directive (with the non-owner grant depending on the owner grant) to ensure that the non-owner grant(s) the owner grant is created before the non-owner grant(s) is created.

 ### Optional